-Across the school we use an individual electronic reward system named 'E-Praise', which allows pupils to earn and save rewards before redeeming them for prizes.
+Across the school we have introduced individual electronic reward system named 'Trackit-lights', which allows pupils to earn points for following our school rules.
+The children then receive a badge and certificate when they reach specific totals.
 Staff do not use their own localised reward systems.